psimatis/Mancala-AI/README.md

     python main.py

 The main script:
-1. Initializes and trains the AI agents.
+1. Initializes the AI agents.
 2. Runs a tournament between them.
 3. Allows the player to compete against the AI.

+The script can be customized using three parameters:
+1. **TRAIN_AGENTS** (boolean): If true, the script trains the AI agents from scratch.
+Otherwise, it loads pretrained agents.
+2. **SHOW_TRAINING** (boolean): When true, it displays the training progress, including plots.
+3. **GAMES** (int): Specifies the number of games played between each pair of AI agents during the tournament.

 ## Parameters
 To facilitate experimentation, the non-trivial opponents are highly configurable.
+Furthermore, the **verbose** (boolean) parameter enables printing during training if applicable.

 #### DQN
-1. **opponents** (list of player objects): The sparring buddies used by DQN during training.
+1. **opponents** (list of player objects): The sparring buddies the DQN uses during training.
 1. **episodes** (int): Number of training games.
 1. **epsilon_min** (float): Minimum epsilon for the epsilon-greedy policy.
 1. **epsilon_decay** (float): Decay rate of epsilon.